apache/druid/docs/querying/dart.md

 ### Additional configs

-There are additional configs that provide some control over Dart's resource consumption.
+You can configure the Broker and the Historical to tune Dart's resource consumption.

 For Brokers, you can set the following configs:

 - `druid.msq.dart.controller.concurrentQueries`: The maximum number of query controllers that can run concurrently on that Broker.
 Additional controllers are queued.
 Defaults to 1.
 - `druid.msq.dart.query.context.targetPartitionsPerWorker`: The number of partitions per worker to create during a shuffle.
-We recommend setting this to the number of threads available on workers to fully take advantage of multi-threaded processing of shuffled data.
+Set this to the number of available threads on workers to fully take advantage of multi-threaded processing of shuffled data.

 For Historicals, you can set the following configs: